New Lisings Via Unbundling, Demerger, Spin-Off, Split-Up and Secondary Listing.

 • In 2021, Coca-Cola announced plans to list its African bottling operations on Euronext Amsterdam, with a secondary listing on the JSE.
 This is reportedly expected to happen later this year.

-• The social media company Reddit filed for its IPO on the NYSE under the symbol “RDDT” in February.
+• The social media company Reddit filed for its IPO on the NYSE under the symbol “RDDT” and listed earlier this year.

 • Chinese retailer Shein is reportedly planning to list on the UK markets, as it believes that the US listing is unlikely to be approved.